Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/part1-obtaining-data.md

 summary: "Covering how to query the Steam API to get game data, and how to store it in a database from Python.
 It also covers some issues that arose along the way."
 ---

-{{% series-nav name="Embedding-Based Search" previous="overview" previousTitle="Steam Game Search Overview" next="part2-creating-embeddings" nextTitle="Part 2: Creating Embeddings" %}}
+{{% series-nav name="Embedding-Based Search" previous="overview" previousTitle="Steam Game Search Overview" next="part2-creating-embeddings" nextTitle="Part 2: Creating Embeddings" include-explanation="true" %}}

 ---